 Now that we’ve explored the no no’s of a healthy weight loss strategy, you just might be wondering what the healthy weight loss tips are.
 Here’s a list of essential tips for you to keep close while you’re transforming your life.

 5 Healthy Weight Loss Tips

-1. Try a plant based, 50-80% raw diet free from animal foods for at least 30 days.
-You don’t have to go vegan forever if you feel you need something else, but I truly believe that giving yourself the opportunity to cleanse, and breaking from animal foods is a powerful and effective way to re-set the body.
-Start your morning off with 1 litre of water and have a big green smoothie when you wake up.
+1. Try a plant based, 50% raw diet free from animal foods for at least 30 days.
+You don’t have to go vegan forever, as its not always a optimal path for everyone, but I truly believe that giving yourself the opportunity to cleanse, and breaking from animal foods is a powerful and effective way to re-set the body.
+Start your morning off with 2 cups of water and have a big green smoothie when you wake up.
 I was 100% vegan when I went through my weight loss transformation, now I eat local and organic, grass fed animal foods including grass fed ghee as a fat source.
 Initially, my body truly needed a break from all animal foods, I am so glad I chose to honor my body and give it the time it needed.

 2. Eat often, and don’t restrict your calories.
 If you do this you’re setting your body up to fail.
 Sustainable weight loss comes through re-setting your metabolism and re-training your body and brain to relate to food in a more empowering way.